 The ISP lasts six weeks.
-Students may choose to extend their experience to 12 weeks or longer in order to receive study abroad or course credit; however, students must make all arrangements for this independently of the Jordan Institute.
+Students may choose to extend their experience to 12 weeks or longer in order to receive study abroad or course credit; however, students must make all arrangements for this independently of the L.T.
+Jordan Institute.

 Funding, Costs, and Price

-The MSC Jordan Institute, International Service Program Partners, and private donations will partially provide funding for the program.
+The MSC L.T.
+Jordan Institute, International Service Program Partners, and private donations will partially provide funding for the program.
 The ISP program covers all round trip airfare, in-country travel, housing, and most food expenses for all participants.
-Please review the ISP application for program costs and contact the Jordan Institute for any questions.
+Please review the ISP application for program costs and contact the L.T.
+Jordan Institute for any questions.

 Incidental expenses not covered by the fee may include, but are not limited to: